ypsitau/ypsitau.github.io/jrasm/index.md

 ### .FILENAME.JR

-Specivies a filename up to 16 charactesrs that is to be stored in CJR file.
+Specifies a filename up to 16 charactesrs that is to be stored in CJR file.
 This name is displayed when you run `LOAD` or `MLOAD` command in JR BASIC environment.
 If this directive is omitted, the name of the assembler source file will be stored.